openEHR/odin/README.md

 >
 ```

+## Comments

+Comments in ODIN are identified by the '--' leader, and can be after actual content, or be in a multi-line block.

 ## Paths

 Paths are obtainable for every node in an ODIN document.
 The paths of the leaf values in the above document are as follows: